 After several years in different riding schools, I started to help a friend with her horse, at the same time as having a lease on another pony.
 When I was 15 I got my very own horse, the amazing halfbreed of some sort called Lovejoy.
 We had the best time together, but after a few years I had to sell because I had to focus on education and time was running away from me.

-After I sold my horse and during my nursing degree I continued riding, altough not regularly.
+After I sold my horse and during my nursing degree I continued riding, although not regularly.
 Mostly helping out training race horses at my old yard, and all other horses people needed help with.
 When I finished my Bachelor in Nursing I wanted to go back to riding again, and this time I wanted to learn proper riding, how to actually improve and help the horse.
 Not just run around without any sense of direction.
-This line of thought brought me to Trollspeilet, and they have opened my mind to how to be aware of how small changes in my seat and body can make huge changes in the horse.
+This line of thought brought me to try out for several different instructors.

 In 2010 I started attending Andrew Murphy clinics, first just watching because of all the riding spots were taken.
 It took me 6 months on the waiting list before I finally got a chance to ride and it changed my whole way of thinking, when it comes to training horses.
 Andrew is an english trainer who is a senior instructor of the TTT.